jasonmirts/rrfb_2023boulderanalyses_private/README.md

-**This repository is a modified version of the original, which is protected under Reef Renewal Foundation Bonaire's intellectual property.
+s**This repository is a modified version of the original, which is protected under Reef Renewal Foundation Bonaire's intellectual property.
 It has been adapted for public use and does not include all proprietary documents.
 Please contact jason@reefrenewalbonaire.org for inquiries.**

 Reef Renewal Foundation Bonaire 2023 Boulder Coral Analyses README